I've

 from time to time and tap it.
 It rang like a bell.
 It was

 calliung out to become one of my little mini guitars.
-The neck of this instrument has an 18.5" scale length,

 which is about where the 7th fret is located on a standard sized guitar.